wwu-pi/resteasy-example/README.md

 1. Also try the <a href="http://localhost:8080/SimpleClient/index.xhtml">sample client</a> that uses the simple service.

 ## Running the advanced project
-To run the advanced project, proceed as follows.
+To run the advanced projects (`AdderClientResteasy` and `AdderServiceResteasy`, proceed as follows.

 1. Clone this repository to a temporary folder.
 1. Import the project as described in the [basic Java EE tutorial](https://wwu-pi.github.io/tutorials/lectures/acse/020_tutorial_jboss_project.html#import).